Sliding friction in the hydrodynamic lubrication regime for a power-law fluid: Power-law fluids

-I shall take this latter case (strong shear thinning) to be the one of most interest (for polymer melts, for instance).
-The two regimes in the load balance are illustrated in \Figref{fig:nonl}a.
+I shall take this latter case (strong shear thinning, power-law index $n<1/2$) to be the one of most interest.
+The two regimes in the load balance are illustrated in \partFig{fig:nonl}{a}.
 The left hand branch is the high Weissenberg number regime where shear thinning takes place.
 In this branch, the open circle corresponds to an unstable fixed point at load $W_1$.
 To the left of the open circle, the lubrication pressure is insufficient to support the load and the gap closes until interrupted by some additional physics.
 To the right of the open circle, the lubrication pressure forces the surfaces to move apart until one reaches the stable fixed point (filled circle) in the low Weissenberg number regime.
 Now consider increasing the load to $W_2$.
 In this situation, the lubrication pressure is \emph{never} sufficient to keep the surfaces apart and the gap closes until one enters the mixed or boundary layer lubrication regime.
 Somewhere in between $W_1$ and $W_2$ is a critical load at which the stable and unstable fixed points merge in a saddle-node bifurcation.

 The implication for the Stribeck curve is as follows.
 In the low Weissenberg number regime, the analysis goes through as for the Newtonian case, with $\eta_0$ featuring as the viscosity.
-The Weissenberg number $\gdot\tau\sim S^{-2}$, and increases as the Sommerfeld number shrinks.
-Mechanical stability is lost at the point where one enters the shear thinning regime (\ie\ at the above saddle-node bifurcation).
+The Weissenberg number $\gammadot\tau\sim S^{-2}$, and increases as the Sommerfeld number shrinks.
+Mechanical stability is lost at the point where one enters the shear thinning regime (\ie\ at the saddle-node bifurcation).
 At this point the surfaces should jump into (near) contact.
-Correspondingly the Stribeck curve should show a discontinuous jump, most likely into a boundary lubrication regime (\Figref{fig:nonl}b).
+Correspondingly the Stribeck curve should show a discontinuous jump (\partFig{fig:nonl}{b}).